zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc_list.rst

     | **type**: str

   has_unacceptable_status
-    Indicates whether the current status of the CPC is unacceptable, based on its 'acceptable-status' property.
+    Indicates whether the current status of the CPC is unacceptable, based on its 'acceptable\-status' property.
 Only included for managed CPCs.

     | **type**: bool